UniversalDependencies/UD_German-HDT/README.md

 # Data quality

-While the conversion is automatic, the rules are quite extensive and have been developed over the course of more than half a year.
+While the conversion is automatic, the rules are quite extensive and have been developed over the course of more than a year.
 We manually confirmed the correctness on relevant sub-sets and monitored the conversion.
 We used external knowledge in the form of the German Wiktionary to identify inherently reflexive verbs.